-Why Switzerland does not recognise Palestine as a state
+Why Switzerland doesn’t recognise Palestine as a state

 External Content

-What is Switzerland’s policy on the Middle East?
+What is the Swiss policy on the Middle East?

-The recognition of states has therefore always depended on various political factors – not least global developments and domestic political considerations.
-While there is currently international momentum to recognise Palestine to enable peace in the region, Switzerland’s official position is still against this.
+The recognition of states has thus always depended on various factors – not least global developments and domestic political considerations.
+And while international momentum is currently growing for a recognition of Palestine as a way to enable peace in the region, Switzerland’s official position is still against this.

 Switzerland has repeatedly emphasised its “firm support” for international efforts to implement the two-state solution.
-Talks on this issue have been held repeatedly in Geneva and initiatives have been launched there.
-If Switzerland were to recognise a Palestinian state – which Israel strongly opposes – Geneva might no longer be considered as a venue for talks.
+Talks on this issue have been held repeatedly in Geneva; initiatives have also been launched there.
+If Switzerland were to move to recognise a Palestinian state – which Israel strongly opposes – Geneva might no longer be considered as a venue for talks.

-However, Switzerland is generally cautious in its Middle East policy.
-It clearly condemns the military escalation in the West Bank and deplores the “complete impunity” for acts of violence.
-Unlike the US and the EU, however, it has not yet imposed sanctions on extremist Israeli settlers.
-The government reservesExternal link the right to do so, however.
+Ultimately, Switzerland has a generally cautious Middle East policy.
+It clearly condemns military escalation in the West Bank, as well as the “complete impunity” for acts of violence.
+Yet unlike the US and the EU, it has not yet imposed sanctions on extremist Israeli settlers – even if the government reservesExternal link the right to do so.

 Edited by Benjamin von Wyl/vdv/ds